33-centimeter band: Building repeaters

 The receivers on many of these modern 800 MHz radios can be easily modified to receive higher than 870 MHz, to about 904 MHz with good sensitivity.
 In addition, the transmitters on many of the aforementioned 900 MHz radios can be easily modified to transmit lower than 935 MHz, to about 926 MHz with acceptable power output.
 With this in mind, many amateurs have opted to set up repeaters with -25 MHz splits using modified 800 MHz radios as receivers and modified 900 MHz radios as transmitters.

 A number of resources are available for amateurs to build repeaters that can be used on the 33 cm band.

-Resources are also available via several e-mail discussion groups (such as the Yahoo Groups: "AR902MHz" and "900mhz") where information regarding conversion of other brands commonly used (such as Kenwood, EF Johnson, and GE/Ericsson) can be found/discussed.
+Resources are also available via several e-mail discussion groups (such as the Yahoo Groups: "AR902 MHz" and "900 MHz") where information regarding conversion of other brands commonly used (such as Kenwood, EF Johnson, and GE/Ericsson) can be found/discussed.

 The advent of issues involving interference to the PAVE PAWS RADAR systems located on the East and West coasts of the United States has pushed many amateur repeater operators to vacate the 70 cm band in favor of 33 cm, and proliferation of 33 cm repeaters has understandably increased exponentially in the past few years.

 Using repeaters

 Amateurs who use local repeaters on the 33 centimeter band use commercial handheld or mobile 900 MHz radios.
 As shown above, these radios can transmit between 896 and 902 MHz and receive between 935 and 941 MHz.
 Getting many of these radios to transmit on the repeater's input frequency (between 902 and 903 MHz) and receive on the repeater's output frequency (between 927 and 928 MHz) usually requires very little or no circuit modification, depending on the choice of radio.
 For instance, the Motorola model GTX (mobile and handheld versions) do not require any hardware modifications at all.
 Using these commercial radios however, has one handicap: flexibility.
 Unlike most other ham radio bands, in which one can tune to any frequency within an amateur band, modification of "Channelized" commercial radios maintains them in a channelized state.
 Therefore, once programmed, the frequencies they operate on cannot be changed at will without re-programming.
-However, since almost all FM radio equipment used on the 33 cm band amateur band was previously designed for and internally programmed for frequencies outside the 33 cm band edges, reprogramming is always necessary to get them working properly between 902-928 MHz after any physical modifications have been made.
+However, since almost all FM radio equipment used on the 33 cm band amateur band was previously designed for and internally programmed for frequencies outside the 33 cm band edges, reprogramming is always necessary to get them working properly between 902 and 928 MHz after any physical modifications have been made.
 This includes the GTX.